Why Is Toilet Paper White, Anyway?

 Color toilet paper was actually trendy in the 1950s.

-Toilet paper’s been enjoying special attention these days.
-Although it has always been an essential bathroom item, everyone’s trying to stock up on as much toilet paper as possible since they know they’ll be stuck inside for a while.
-But while you’ve been buying rolls and rolls of toilet paper, have you ever wondered why toilet paper is just plain white?
+Toilet paper has always been an essential bathroom item, especially if you haven’t made the switch to using bidet.
+But have you ever wondered why toilet paper is just plain white?
 In other bathroom design news, you’ll be relieved to know that the toilet plunger has finally be revamped.

 How is toilet paper made?

 First, it’s important to understand how to make toilet paper.
 Toilet paper is made from cellulose fibers that come either directly from trees or recycled paper, according to Jessica Carette, a chemist and Innovation Manager of Research and Development for the Cascades Tissue Group.
 The fibers mix with water to make pulp.
 Toilet paper creation comes in two basic parts: making the raw paper, and converting it to the end product you buy in the store, explains David Altemir, a consultant who works with toilet paper manufacturing plants in the United States.
 “The raw paper starts as wood pulp just as any other type of paper,” he says.
 Brands bleach wood pulp with hydrogen peroxide or chlorine to make it whiter.
 This bleaching process is more than aesthetic—it removes the substance lignin, too, softening the paper, according to Altemir.
 Of course, toilet paper isn’t the only option.
-It might bew time to break up with your toilet paper.
+It might bew time to break up with your toilet paper for good.

 Why is toilet paper white?